 I have saved quite a lot of money by not paying this tax these last few years.

 Swiss Stamp Duty Tax

 The Swiss Stamp Duty is a tax levied by the federal tax administration on stock market transactions.
 It is a tax on the transfer of securities.
-We are going to focus on securities on the stock market in this article.
-But there is a similar tax on real estate and on insurance policies.

 - For a transaction on a Swiss Stock Exchange, you will pay 0.075% of the transaction value.

 - For a transaction on a Foreign Stock Exchange, you will pay 0.15% of the transaction value.

 So, you pay twice more on a foreign stock exchange than the Swiss Stock Exchange.